Taos Regional Airport: Airlines and destinations

+Passenger

 Historical airline service

-The Taos Regional Airport first opened in March, 1967 as the Taos Municipal Airport.
+The Taos Regional Airport first opened in March 1967 as the Taos Municipal Airport.

 Taos has seen scheduled airline service by several commuter and regional air carriers.
 The first known carrier was Trans Central Airlines which provided service to Albuquerque during the winter of 1968/1969.
 The Santa Fe Airline Company provided service in 1973 and 1974 with flights to Santa Fe and Albuquerque.
 In 1974 and 1975, Mountain Air provided flights to Denver, Santa Fe, and Albuquerque.
 Zia Airlines from 1975 through 1978 operated flights to Santa Fe and Albuquerque.
 Mesa Airlines came to Taos from 1987 through 1991 with flights to Albuquerque and seasonal service to Denver using Beechcraft 99, Beechcraft 1300, and Cessna 208 Caravan aircraft.
 Rio Grande Air, based in Taos, operated flights to Santa Fe, Los Alamos, and Albuquerque from 1999 through 2004 also using Cessna Caravans.
 Other carriers which briefly operated flights to Albuquerque were: JetAire in 1985, Sierra West in 1987, and Westward in 2005.
-During the winter ski season of 2000/2001, Ozark Airlines (later changing to Great Plains Airlines) operated twice-weekly flights to Dallas/Ft.
-Worth using 32-seat Fairchild Dornier 328JETs.
+During the winter ski season of 2000–01, Ozark Airlines (later changed to Great Plains Airlines) operated twice-weekly flights to Dallas/Ft.
+Worth using 32-seat Fairchild Dornier 328JET regional jets.